carbon-design-system/carbon/web-components/packages/carbon-web-components/docs/carbon-cdn-style-helpers.md

 ## Carbon grid

-The following includes Carbon grid and all corresponding grid classes.
+The following includes Carbon grid (using flex grid) and all corresponding grid classes.

 ```html
 // SPECIFIC VERSION